bonitasoft/bonita-doc/md/product-versioning.md

 ## Product Versions

-After years of semantic versioning, Bonita now follows calendar versioning: YYYY.n, since version 2021.1:
+After years of semantic versioning, Bonita now follows the calendar versioning: YYYY.n, since version 2021.1:
 * YYYY year of the release
 * n is the release number.
 Two versions are released every year.